-A plurality of the votes duly cast is required for the election of Directors (i.e., the nominees receiving the greatest number of votes will be elected).
+With respect to the election of directors, the nominees receiving the greatest number of votes duly cast will be elected as directors.
 Abstentions from voting on the election of directors have no effect on the outcome of this proposal since the votes have not been cast in favor of any nominee.
-The proposals to approve the amendment of the Employee Stock Purchase Plan and to ratify the appointment of the Company's independent auditors will be approved if the votes duly cast in favor of the particular proposal exceed the votes duly cast against the proposal.
-Abstentions from voting on either of these proposals will have no impact on the outcome of the proposal since no vote has been cast for or against the proposal.
-There can be no broker nonvotes on any of these matters since brokers who hold shares for the accounts of their clients have discretionary authority to vote such shares with respect to all of the matters being presented to shareholders for approval at the Annual Meeting.
+The proposals to approve the amendment of the Employee Stock Purchase Plan and to ratify the appointment of the Company's independent auditors will be approved if the votes in favor of the proposal exceed the votes against the proposal.
+Abstentions from voting on either of these proposals will have no impact on the outcome of the proposal because such votes have not been cast for or against the proposal.
+There can be no broker non-votes on any of these matters because brokers who hold shares for the accounts of their clients have discretionary authority to vote such shares with respect to all of the matters being presented to shareholders.

-ITEM 1

-ELECTION OF DIRECTORS
+ITEM 1 ELECTION OF DIRECTORS

 The Board of Directors is divided into three classes, with each director of the Company generally holding office for a three-year term or until his or her successor has been elected and qualified.
-At the Annual Meeting, two directors are to be elected for a term of three years until 2001 or, in each case, until his respective successor shall be elected and shall qualify.
+At the Annual Meeting, three directors are to be elected for a term of three years until 2002 or, in each case, until his respective successor is duly elected and qualified.
 Unless authority to do so is withheld, the persons named as proxies in the accompanying Proxy will vote for the election of the nominees listed below.
-The Board of Directors has no reason to believe that any such nominee will be unable to serve as a director.
-If, however any such nominee shall become unavailable, the persons named as proxies will have discretionary authority to vote for a substitute nominee.
-Assuming the election of Messrs.
-Redmond and Humphreys as directors at the Annual Meeting, Mr. Humphreys is expected to be appointed Chairman of the Board.
-Mr. Redmond, who has served as the Company's Chairman since, 1987, would relinquish that title but would continue to serve as a director of the Company.
+The Board of Directors has no reason to believe that any of these nominees will be unable to serve as a director.
+If, however, any such nominee becomes unavailable, the persons named as proxies will have discretionary authority to vote for a substitute nominee.